 • Not allowing them to jump off of beds, couches and other furniture which will apply pressure to their backs.

-9. They are VERY food oriented and will require training
+9. They are VERY food oriented and WILL require training

 I like to say that corgis brains are in their stomachs and therefore they are easy to train.
-Corgis love food and might guard it therefore resource guarding is something that you will need to watch for.
+Corgis love food and might guard it, therefore resource guarding is something that you will need to watch for.
 Some can be picky eaters but most are always looking for a snack.

-You must train your puppy to create a great dog.
 They are very smart and easy to train.
 We recommend training either through traditional puppy and obedience classes with your local Humane Society or through online puppy school.
 We have partnered with Baxter & Bella, to provide a discount on their high-quality online puppy training.

 10. BIG personalities

-Yes, they can be stubborn, have an attitude and completely ignore you at times but these little dogs have big personalities and can be extremely funny.
+Corgis can be stubborn, have an attitude and completely ignore you at times but these little dogs have big personalities and can be extremely funny.
 They will make you laugh and their smiling faces will lift your spirits.